FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_03_k8snodeandservice.md

 Worker nodes host your pods.
 A ClusterIP service enables internal cluster access to these pods, while NodePort and LoadBalancer services provide external access.

-You have sucessfully bring up a managed Kubernetes (AKS) and walked throught the concept of POD, Deployment, Replicas, Namespace, Label, Node, different type of services etc in Kubernetes.
+You have sucessfully brought up a managed Kubernetes (AKS) and walked through the concept of POD, Deployment, Replicas, Namespace, Label, Node, different type of services etc, in Kubernetes.
 We will continue to install a self-managed Kubernetes to continue our jourey.